eiling/blue-archive-notes/README.md

 # Blue Archive Notes

-Small notes app inspired by the assests from the Blue Archive 100 days celebration (https://bluearchive.nexon.com/events/2022/02/100days).
+Small notes app inspired by the assets from the Blue Archive 100 days celebration (https://bluearchive.nexon.com/events/2022/02/100days).

 Not affiliated in any way with Blue Archive.
 This is just a fan project.